Contact Us for a Free Consultation (213) 542-0979

 It should be noted there is a chance to have bail lowered due to a change in circumstance.

-Can I Be Released On My Own Recognizance?
+Can I Be Released On My Recognizance?

-In some cases, bail may initially be set very high, and a judge may later decide to release the defendant on their own recognizance.
+In some cases, bail may initially be set very high, and a judge may later decide to release the defendant on their recognizance.
 Such a decision would be based on several factors, primarily the defendant's criminal record and whether or not the crime for which they've been arrested involved injury to another person.

 Can I Get Out The Same Day Or Night?

-When paying for bail, you do have options for paying the bail amount.
+You do have options for paying the bail amount.
 If someone is able to have a bail bondsman or family member post their bail, then they could be released from jail an hour or two after being booked, depending on the busyness of the jail on the day or night in question.

 Menu